Nivasini17/ai-agent-challenge/README.md

 - Python 3.7+ installed

+### Installation

-Install required Python packages:
+- Install required Python packages: pip install -r requirements.txt

-Set Groq API key environment variable:
+## Set Groq API key environment variable:

-For Linux/macOS:
+- For Linux/macOS:

 export GROQ_API_KEY="your_api_key_here"

-Running the Agent
+## Running the Agent

-Clone this repository and run the agent for ICICI bank: python agent.py --target icici
+Clone this repository and run the agent for ICICI bank:
+- python agent.py --target icici

-The agent will:
+## The agent will:

-⦁	Load sample files from data/icici/
+- Load sample files from data/icici/
-⦁	Generate and test parser code up to 3 attempts
+- Generate and test parser code up to 3 attempts
-⦁	Write the parser code to custom_parsers/icici_parser.py ⦁	Use a fallback parser if needed
+- Write the parser code to custom_parsers/icici_parser.py
+-	Use a fallback parser if needed

-Contributing
+### Contributing

 Contributions and improvements are welcome!
 Feel free to open issues or pull requests.